jkey-67/spyglass/README.md

  - THIS IS VERY SLOW! looking over existing logs can be incredibly time-consuming so if you use it, please be patient.
 This is especially the case for more characters/chat channels you have.
  - If you want to use thi feature, but find it to be too slow, clear out your chat logs regularly.

+## POIs
+- If you are docked on station, copy the name of the structure to fill the POI list.

+## JDs
+- If you are docked on station, copy the name of the structure from inside the Solar System: Information Structure Tab
+- In space, right click on the structure inside the Overwie and copy then

 ## Running Spyglass from Source